-- Shared Parental Leave is effective from 5 April 2015 in relation to babies who are due on or after this date. - Employed mothers will continue to be entitled to 52 weeks of maternity and 39 weeks of statutory maternity pay or maternity allowance. - An eligible mother can opt to end her maternity leave, and with her partner, or the child's father opt for shared parental leave instead. - As long as they both meet the qualifying requirements they can choose how to divide their shared parental leave and pay. - Adopters have broadly the same rights as other parents to SPL and pay. - SPL must be taken within the first 52 weeks following the birth / adoption and in minimum blocks of one week. - Employees may be entitled to SPL and Statutory Shared Parental Pay if - They meet the eligibility requirements; and - The baby is due (or adopted) after 5 April 2015. - Employees must give 8 weeks' notice of their intention to commence SPL. - The scheme is based on the declarations from both parents about their eligibility and the consent of the other parent to take the leave.
+- Employed mothers will continue to be entitled to 52 weeks of maternity leave and 39 weeks of statutory maternity pay or maternity allowance. - An eligible mother can opt to end her maternity leave, and with her partner, or the child's father opts for shared parental leave instead. - As long as they both meet the qualifying requirements\ they can choose how to divide their shared parental leave and pay. - Adopters have broadly the same rights as other parents to SPL and pay. - SPL must be taken within the first 52 weeks following the birth / adoption and in minimum blocks of one week. - Employees may be entitled to SPL and Statutory Shared Parental Pay if they meet the eligibility requirements - Employees must give 8 weeks' notice of their intention to commence SPL. - The scheme is based on the declarations from both parents about their eligibility and the consent of the other parent to take the leave.